seuros/yard-lint/README.md

   Description: 'Checks for classes, modules, and methods without documentation.'
   Enabled: true
   Severity: warning
+  # List of methods to exclude from validation
+  # Supports three patterns:
+  #   - Exact names: 'method_name' (excludes all methods with this name)
+  #   - Arity notation: 'method_name/N' (excludes only if method has N parameters)
+  #   - Regex patterns: '/pattern/' (excludes methods matching the regex)
+  ExcludedMethods:
+    - 'initialize/0'  # Exclude only parameter-less initialize (default)
+    - '/^_/'          # Exclude private methods (by convention)

 Documentation/UndocumentedMethodArguments:
   Description: 'Checks for method parameters without @param tags.'